The family signature theorem: Twisted signature formulas in -theory

 inducing the identity on homotopy groups.
 They also show \cite[Corollary 4.3]{HLN} that there is a unique splitting $\LL^s(\bR) \to \LL^s(\bZ)$ of $E_1$-algebras which 2-locally is a splitting of $\H \bZ_{(2)}$-algebras.

-\begin{remark} We do not assert that this splitting is the same as that induced by $r$ above, or that the equivalences \eqref{eq:HZ2ModEqs} are induced by either of these splittings and the maps $L$ and $r$ above.
+\begin{remark} We do not assert anything about any compatibility between the splittings of the previous paragraph and those obtained using the maps $L$ and $r$ above.
 Using the discussion in \cite[Section 2]{TaylorWilliams} it seems that this kind of question comes down to whether the class $\mathscr{L} \in H^*(BSO;\bZ_{(2)})$ is trivial on the bundle classified by $\eta: \tau_{\geq 2}\Omega^2 S^3 \to BSO$. \end{remark}